 intitle part of the query, the easier it is to weed out duplicate content.
 You can use the same method to identify duplicate content across the web.
 Let’s say the full title of your article was ‘Keyword X – why it is awesome’, you’d search for:

 And Google would give you all sites that match that title.
 Sometimes it’s worth even searching for one or two complete sentences from your article, as some scrapers might change the title.
 In some cases, when you do a search like that, Google might show a notice like this on the last page of results:

 This is a sign that Google is already ‘de-duping’ the results.
 It’s still not good, so it’s worth clicking the link and looking at all the other results to see whether you can fix some of them.

 4 Practical solutions for duplicate content

-Once you’ve decided which URL is the canonical URL for your piece of content, you have to start a process of canonicalization (yeah I know, try to say that three times out loud fast).
-This means we have to let the search engine know about the canonical version of a page and let it find it ASAP.
+Once you’ve decided which URL is the canonical URL for your piece of content, you have to start a process of canonicalization (yeah I know, try saying that three times out loud fast).
+This means we have to tell search engines about the canonical version of a page and let them find it ASAP.
 There are four methods of solving the problem, in order of preference:

 - Not creating duplicate content

 - Redirecting duplicate content to the canonical URL